 The Company's Outside Directors Cash Compensation Plan provides for the payment of cash compensation to non-employee directors for their participation at Board meetings, in amounts established by the Board and periodically reviewed.
 Each non-employee director receives a meeting fee for each meeting that he attends (including telephonic meetings, but excluding execution of unanimous written consents) of the Board.
-In addition, each non-employee director receives a committee meeting fee for each meeting that he attends (including telephonic meetings, but excluding telephonic meetings, but excluding telephonic meetings, but excluding telephonic meetings, but excluding execution of unanimous written consents) of a Board committee.
-Until changed by resolution of the Board, the meeting fee is \$4,000 and the committee meeting fee is \$1,500; provided that the meeting fee for special telephonic meetings (i.e., Board meetings that are not regularly scheduled and in which non-employee director typically participate telephonically) is \$750 and the committee meeting fee for such special telephonic meetings is \$600.
+In addition, each non-employee director receives a committee meeting fee for each meeting that he attends (including telephonic meetings, but excluding execution of unanimous written consents) of a Board committee.
+Until changed by resolution of the Board, the meeting fee is \$4,000 and the committee meeting fee is \$1,500; provided that the meeting fee for special telephonic meetings (i.e., Board meetings that are not regularly scheduled and in which non-employee directors typically participate telephonically) is \$750 and the committee meeting fee for such special telephonic meetings is \$600.
 Any non-employee director who is the chairman of a committee receives an additional